-Are you thinking of taking a West Coast road trip but don’t know where to start, or where to go?
-Then this list is for you!
+Are you planning a West Coast road trip but don’t know where to start or where to go?
+I am here to help with my complete West Coast travel guide!

-When planning your West Coast road trip, it’s important to pick an airport that is close to your starting point.
+If you are flying in, make sure to pick an airport close to your starting point.
 Some of the bigger airports on the West Coast are in Las Vegas, Los Angeles, San Francisco, Seattle, and Portland.
-From any of these airports, you’ll also be able to rent a car.
-Or, you can choose to rent an RV in the area.

 Ultimate Oregon Coast Road Trip